It is a deep state of unconsciousness where the affected individual is alive but cannot react or respond to external stimuli.

 In a persistent vegetative state, the patient can breathe and may appear awake.

-People in this state can open their eyes, but not recognize the things they see.
+People in this state can open their eyes but not recognize what they see.

 - Grab the hand.